MarcelSimader/SEPModules/README.md

 - ### SEPIO
   Aids in IO tasks such as reading console line arguments and parameters.

+- ### SEPLogger
+  Provides logging functionality interfacing with the color printing features of SEPPrinting.

 - ### SEPDecorators
   Contains miscellaneous function decorators.